Syrian camel

-The Syrian camel (Camelus moreli), is an extinct species of camel from Syria.
-It has been discovered in the Hummal area of the western Syrian desert.
+The "Syrian camel" is an extinct, undescribed, species of camel from Syria.
+It has been discovered in the Hummal area of the western Syrian Desert.
 Found to have existed around 100,000 years ago, the camel was up to 3 m tall at the shoulder, and 4 m tall overall.
 The first of the fossils were discovered late in 2005, and several more were discovered about a year later.
 The camelid was found together with Middle Paleolithic human remains.